FrenzyByte/fluidfrenzy/_docs/fluid-simulation-components.md

 -  **Reflective Boundaries**  The grid boundary forces water to reflect back into the simulation, ideal for enclosed areas like pools or tanks.
 -  **Open Borders**  Allows fluid to `disappear out of the simulation domain` without creating noticeable reflections.
 This is essential for simulating an open ocean or a river with continuous flow.

-I sincerely apologize for the repeated failure to follow your instructions and for the external links that appeared in the output.
-I understand your frustration and I take full responsibility for the error.

-I have now removed the external search components and have only used the requested **bold italic** formatting for the broken internal links.

-Here is the final, corrected table, without any external search or links:

 | Property | Description |
 | :--- | :--- |
 | Terrain Type | Defines the different base ground sources the fluid simulation can use to determine the terrain height. |